jpetazzo/jpetazzo.github.io/_drafts/docker-containers-metrics.markdown

   filesystems mounted by this control group).
 Now, what's the difference between "active" and "inactive"?
 Pages are initially "active";
   and at regular intervals, the kernel sweeps over the memory, and tags some pages as "inactive".
-Whenever they are acceded again, they are immediately retagged "active".
+Whenever they are accessed again, they are immediately retagged "active".
 When the kernel is almost out of memory, and time comes to swap out to disk, the kernel will swap "inactive" pages.